Definition, Etiology, PathogenesisTop

 1. Treatment of the underlying condition is the mainstay of the management of hypocalcemia.

 2. In patients with symptomatic hypocalcemia (tetany), administer 20 mL of 10% calcium gluconate IV; repeat the injection if symptoms recur.
 Measure serum [Ca2+] every 4 to 6 hours (in patients with hypoalbuminemia measure ionized calcium levels).
 At the same time, start oral administration of calcium and vitamin D, usually in the form of active metabolites—alfacalcidol or calcitriol—in a dose of 0.5 to 2 microg/d.
 Refractory symptomatic hypocalcemia may be due to hypomagnesemia.
-In this case ensure magnesium replacement.
+In such cases ensure magnesium replacement.

 3. In patients with chronic hypocalcemia where the underlying cause cannot be resolved, administer oral calcium 1000 to 2000 mg/d in the form of calcium carbonate (1 g of calcium carbonate contains 400 mg of calcium) or calcium acetate (1 g of calcium acetate contains 253 mg of calcium) combined with vitamin D, usually also in the form of active metabolites.
 Periodically measure serum or urine [Ca2+] (hypercalciuria is the first sign of overtreatment).